Vastu tips to help you decorate your kids' room

 Vastu shastra is an ancient architectural science of India.
-Simply put, it is the art and science of designing houses, offices, temples etc, so that they emanate good energy.
+Simply put, vastu tips include art and science to design houses, offices, temples, so that they emanate good energy.

 Like Feng Shui, Vastu is based on an octagon with the four directions being the anchors.
 Hindus believe that gods live in each of the quarters of the hous, and govern the rooms, possessions, and activities in these locations.
 According to Vastu, the nature's five elements (earth, water, fire, air and space) also has an impact on your surroundings.

-Location and structure of bedroom (Bhoomi)
+1. Location and structure of bedroom (Bhoomi)

 Vayu, the god of wind and air, is situated in the Northwest corner.
 Vayu promotes serenity, peace and calm.
 Hence, the best direction for your child's bedroom is in the Northwest side of the house.
 Your kids should never sleep in the South or Southwest direction.